mit-history/cfrp-hack/api.md

 - ticket_sales_by_profile

-A prefabricated set of requests can be downloaded on our [tools page](/tools).
+A prefabricated set of requests can be downloaded as described under [#tools](#tools).

-With a Postgresql client installed, you can run queries directly against the CFRP data in a single denormalised table.
-This makes collecting many descriptive statistics much simpler.

-### How to query the API

 [Author](https://api.cfregisters.org/people?is_author=eq.true) records are now stored separately as well, and are related to plays via a "join" table, which is a more conventional structure for this kind of database.
 There are a few such examples of these "legacy" data, which have not been deleted, since previous versions of some tools depend on those fields.

-To see everything that's available, visit [this page](https://api.cfregisters.org/), and/or install an [API browser](/tools) and explore the data in each table.

 ### How to query the API

+Visiting [http://api.cfregisters.org/](http://api.cfregisters.org/) returns a list of all available endpoints (see an excerpt below).

+Install an [API browser](#tools) and explore the data in each table.

 Once you've decided which data you're interested in, you can get all records by visiting the endpoint for that table.

+As an example, sending an `OPTIONS` request to the `/plays` endpoint returns a list of available columns; a GET request to [that same endpoint](http://api.cfregisters.org/plays) returns the data as JSON.

-But you can also filter those records by any field in that table, exclude fields you're not interested in, or even nest data from related tables within a query.
+You can also filter those records by any field in that table, exclude fields you're not interested in, or even nest data from related tables within a query.

-Documentation of the syntax for those queries is available from the website for "[PostgREST](http://postgrest.org/en/v5.0.0/api.html#)", an API framework the name of which is a portmanteau for "PostgreSQL" (the database we use) and "REST" (the widely used API architecture we've adopted).

-One example of that syntax is in use above, in the query for Authors:
+One example of that syntax is below: a query for Authors:

 ```
 https://api.cfregisters.org/people?is_author=eq.true